 The project narrative must not exceed 20 pages for Full Applications and must not exceed 10 pages for Exploratory Applications, of technical information, including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard 8.5" by 11" paper with 1 inch margins (top, bottom, left, and right).
+Narrative page limits do not include executive summary, abstract or bibliography pages, but they do include the progress section for Renewal Applications.
 Applications that are not compliant with either the page or budget limitations described above may be declined administratively without review.
 EVALUATORS WILL ONLY REVIEW THE NUMBER OF PAGES SPECIFIED IN THE PRECEDING SENTENCE.
 The font must not be smaller than 11 point.
 Do not include any Internet addresses (URLs) that provide information necessary to review the application, because the information contained in these sites will not be reviewed.
 See Part VIII.D for instructions on how to mark proprietary application information.
 To attach a Project Narrative, click "Add Attachment."